Pedro Piqueras

-Pedro María Piqueras Gómez (May 6, 1955) is a Spanish journalist and news anchor, currently is news director of Telecinco.
+Pedro María Piqueras Gómez (May 6, 1955) is a Spanish journalist and newscaster.
+After rising to fame as a newcaster on TVE's Telediario, in 2006 he swapped to the relaunched Informativos Telecinco.

+He announced his retirement from TV journalism on Telecinco in December 2023, to be replaced by Carlos Franganillo who, like Piqueras, jumped ship from TVE to relaunch the show.

 Biography

 Early life

 Piqueras graduated from the Complutense University of Madrid during the mid-1970s.

 RNE (1977–1988)

 In 1977 Piqueras joined at the RNE crew as news reader of the Foreign Radio of Spain and the international area of RNE.
 Some years later was director of the weekend news programs and other shows as "Al Cabo de la Calle" and "Abrimos los Sábados".

 Televisión Española (1988–1993)

-In 1988 entered at the news staff of Televisión Española as main director of Telediario in its two editions.
-Also was anchor of the news magazine Buenos Días (1989–90).
+In 1988 Piqueras joined the news personnel of Televisión Española as the director of Telediario in its two daily broadcasts.
+He was also the host of the topical magazine programme Buenos Días from 1989 to 1990.

 Antena 3 (1993–2004)

-In 1993 joined the news division of Antena 3 Television as anchor and director of the second edition of Antena 3 Noticias.
-In September 1996 is named as anchor of the -then weekly magazine- Espejo Público.
-Later, in 1998 assumes the direction of the weekend editions of "A3N" until 2002.
+In 1993 he joined the news division of Antena 3 as presenter and director of the second edition of Antena 3 Noticias.
+In September 1996, he became host of weekly magazine show Espejo Público.
+In 1998 he presented editions of Antena 3 Noticias until 2002, firstly with Miriam Romero, then with Sandra Barneda and then later alone.
+In September 2002 he launched the daytime chat show A plena luz, which was canceled in December 2002 due to poor ratings.

-After that he occupied some TV specials as Diario de Guerra and the late-night news program 7 Días, 7 Noches.
-In March 2004 he anchored the morning magazine La Respuesta.
+After that he hosted TV specials, such as Diario de guerra on the Iraq War, and the late-night news program 7 Días, 7 Noches.
+In March 2004 he hosted daytime magazine show La Respuesta.